SoftwareForScience/jiskefet-deploy/README.md

 This is the **Ansible playbook** to deploy the Jiskefet project.
 The **front-end UI** can be found here: https://github.com/SoftwareForScience/jiskefet-ui
 And the **back-end API** can be found here: https://github.com/SoftwareForScience/jiskefet-api
+For the separate **Jenkins CI** playbook, see table of contents.

 ## Table of Contents